 Greg Tokuyama is a volunteer Board member of Japan Society to help improve US-Japanese relations within the New Orleans metro area through culture and the arts.
 Greg is of Japanese heritage born and raised in Honolulu, Hawaii.
 He obtained a BS/BA from Hawaii Pacific College and an MBA from the University of Phoenix in LA.
 After retiring as a U.S. Navy Supply Office, Greg became a Financial Claims Reviewer for a law firm in CBD.
 He has affiliations with a variety of organizations including the APAS, and participates in many other organizations including: Japan Club of New Orleans as the current president, Japan Fest as an organizer, Sushi Fest as a consultant to Renaissance Publishing, and PAWS as an event coordinator.

 Jennifer Torres is a native of the New Orleans area.
 She began taking an interest in Japan when she was in middle school through the Japanese pop culture such as anime, manga, and Japanese pop music.
 As she got into high school she started researching the country as a whole and became interested in its traditional culture.
 Once she reached college at the University of New Orleans she began studying the language and even got to study abroad in Japan with UNO for their study abroad program in the summer of 2010.
 Once she came back from the study abroad experience she quickly gave all of her time into the Japanese culture and wanted to do more to teach people about Japan.
 She helped organize clubs related to Japan at UNO, but once she graduated in December of 2013, she moved to joining Japan Society of New Orleans and continuing her passion there.
-She runs two programs for Japanese Society: Nihongo Bin and Nihongo Renshuu.
-She has been elected as the Secretary for JSNO for the 2017 session.
+She runs three programs for Japanese Society: Nihongo Bin, Nihongo Renshuu, and Kwaidan Book Club.
+She has been elected as the Secretary for JSNO since the 2017 session.

-Other than JSNO, she travels to Japan for fun every two years and has her own blog about Japan called JapanTherapy where she discusses everything and anything about Japan.
+Other than JSNO, she travels to Japan for her job as Program Coordinator of the UNO summer study abroad program she went on as a student and has her own blog about Japan called JapanTherapy where she discusses everything and anything about Japan.
 She loves teaching people about Japanese culture, hoping it'll shine some light for people who may know nothing about the country.

 Secretary: Samantha Perez